newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/trucking-cdl.md

 callToActionText: Apply for Your CDL
 issuingAgency: New Jersey Motor Vehicle Commission
 ---
-You need a Commercial Driver’s License (CDL) before you can drive a commercial truck.
+You need a Commercial Driver’s License (CDL) if you plan to do any load-hauling for your business.

 ---
 ### Eligibility Criteria